nlsynth/karuta/docs/reference.rst

    // Comment
    /* Comment too */
-   # is alloed at the beginning of a file.
+   # is allowed at the beginning of a file.
 This is for #! for shells.

 Literals